Parade (magazine): Publishing lag time

-The magazine had a lag time to publication of about ten days, which caused the magazine to print statements that were out-of-date by the time Parade was publicly available in a weekend newspaper.
+The magazine had a lag time to publication of about ten days, which occasionally caused the magazine to print statements that were out of date by the time Parade was publicly available in a weekend newspaper.

-The January 6, 2008 edition cover and main article asked whether Benazir Bhutto was "America's best hope against Al-Qaeda," after her December 27, 2007 assassination.
+The January 6, 2008, edition cover and main article asked whether Benazir Bhutto was "America's best hope against Al-Qaeda," but on December 27, 2007, she had been assassinated.
 Readers and media complained the magazine had an additional week of lag time due to the holiday season.

-A similar incident occurred in the February 11, 2007 issue when Walter Scott's "Personality Parade" reported that Barbaro, an American thoroughbred racehorse and winner of the 2006 Kentucky Derby, was in a stable condition.
-Barbaro was euthanized thirteen days earlier, on January 29, 2007.
+A similar incident occurred in the February 11, 2007, issue when Walter Scott's "Personality Parade" reported that Barbaro, an American thoroughbred racehorse and winner of the 2006 Kentucky Derby, was in a stable condition.
+Barbaro had been euthanized thirteen days earlier, on January 29, 2007.